DCCdelang/dev-blog-dante/about.md

 In addition to challenges I face at work, I also wanted to start my own personal projects to enable more creativity and broaden my knowledge on new topics, tools and languages.

 Are you interested in learning more about any of the topics I have written about, or just want to connect?
-Feel free to reach out: [dccdelang@outlook.com](mailto:dccdelang@outlook.com)
+Feel free to reach out: moc.kooltuo@gnaledccd.reverse()

 ## AI
 The blog posts are written by me (*a human*) the site is build in collaboration with LLM's.